MicrosoftDocs/entra-docs/docs/identity-platform/apple-sso-plugin.md

 >[!NOTE]
 > On August 2023, [Microsoft announced that platform SSO for macOS devices is coming to Microsoft Entra ID.](https://techcommunity.microsoft.com/t5/microsoft-entra-blog/coming-soon-platform-sso-for-macos/ba-p/3902280).
 >
-> As these features are still under development, the use of Platform SSO features is not yet supported on the Microsoft Entra platform.
+> Features are still under development, so the use of platform SSO features is not yet supported on Microsoft Entra.
 Limited customer support will be provided once these features enter public preview.

 ## Requirements